Reading time: 2 minutes

 - Drink nettle tea

-- Moderately sugary foods.
+- Eat a moderate amount of sugar.
 This exhausts your liver.

 - Eating too little is also a form of stress.
-So feed your body!
+So nourish your body!

 Step 4: Clean air